SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The <param> HTML element defines parameters for an <object> element.
 The <embed> HTML element embeds external content at the specified point in the document.
 This content is provided by an external application or other source of interactive content such as a browser plug-in.

-&lt;math> and &lt;svg> embed content in HTML from MathML and SVG respectively
+‹math> and ‹svg> embed content in HTML from MathML and SVG respectively

 #### Common attributes